 2.)
 Contact AADP

-Give us a call or email AADP and we will connect you to a staff member and help you plan your drive, print out flyers and posters, and conduct the drive on the day itself.
+Give us a call or email AADP and we will connect you to the right people who can help you plan your event, print out flyers and posters, and help the day of the event.

 3.)
 Set a Date for the Drive

 For the best results, you will need at least 2-3 weeks lead time for planning your event if a date has not already been set.
 Yes, the event can be organized and conducted sooner, but you want a successful event, which means more planning time, if possible.